Paroxysmisch/genome-assembly/dissertation/main.typ

       Comment[Decompose the connected-component into nodes and edges] Assign[$V$, $E$][_connected_component_]
       State[]
-      Comment[Start search from the read at the lowest position along the genome sequence] Assign[_lowest-read-node_][$"argmin"_(v thin in thin V)$ #FnInline[get-read-start-loc-for-node][$v$]]
+      Comment[Start search from the (node corresponding to) read #linebreak() at the lowest position along the genome sequence]
+      Assign[_lowest-read-node_][$"argmin"_(v thin in thin V)$ #FnInline[get-read-start-loc-for-node][$v$]]
       State[]
       Comment[Perform the forward @bfs]